CodeFort: Robust Training for Code Generation Models

 \subsubsection{Data Augmentation}

 Data augmentation is a widely used approach to improve the robustness of machine learning models.
 A common practice is replacing a certain portion, denoted as $p$, of the original training examples with their perturbed counterparts in each training batch.
-Formally, for a training batch $\{\trpoint{\bfx}{j}\}_{j=1}^b$ and its paired perturbed batch $\{\trpoint{\pt{\bfx}}{j}\}_{j=1}^b$, the objective function for data augmentation is expressed as follows,
+Formally, for a training batch $\{\trpoint{\bfx}{j}\}_{j=1}^b$ and its paired perturbed batch $\{\trpoint{\pt{\bfx}}{j}\}_{j=1}^b$, the objective function is expressed as follows, \begin{small}